-Key audit matter How our audit addressed the key audit matter We identified the loss allowances for ECL on the Lease Receivables and factoring receivables as a key audit matter due to their significance to the consolidated financial statements, and the use of judgement by the management of the Group in evaluating the ECL of the Lease Receivables and factoring receivables. • for credit-impaired Lease Receivables and factoring receivables, testing and challenging the reasonableness of the loss allowances for ECL with reference to the future estimated cash flows from the customers as prepared by the management of the Group, including the expected recoverable amount from the counterparties, guarantors, or realisation of collateral held in supporting the computation of loss allowances, on a sample basis; and recalculating the loss allowances for ECL on the Lease Receivables and factoring receivables made by management of the Group.
+Key audit matter How our audit addressed the key audit matter We identified the loss allowances for ECL on the Lease Receivables and factoring receivables as a key audit matter due to their significance to the consolidated financial statements, and the use of judgement by the Group's management in evaluating the loss allowances for ECL of the Lease Receivables and factoring receivables. for credit-impaired Lease Receivables and factoring receivables, testing and challenging the reasonableness of the loss allowances for ECL with reference to the future estimated cash flows from the customers as prepared by the management of the Group, including the expected recoverable amount from the counterparties, guarantors, or realisation of collaterals held in supporting the computation of loss allowances for ECL, on a sample basis; and recalculating the loss allowances for ECL on the Lease Receivables and factoring receivables made by management of the Group.